curl/everything-curl/usingcurl-ftp.md

 ## Transfer mode

-When an FTP client is about to transfer data, it specifies to the server which "transfer mode" it likes the upcoming transfer to use.
+When an FTP client is about to transfer data, it specifies to the server which "transfer mode" it would like the upcoming transfer to use.
 The two transfer modes curl supports are 'ASCII' and 'BINARY'.
 Ascii is basically for text and usually means that the server will send the files with converted newlines while binary means sending the data unaltered and assuming the file is not text.

-curl will default to binary transfer mode for FTP, and you ask for ascii mode instead with `-B, --use-ascii` or making sure the URL ends with `;type=A`.
+curl will default to binary transfer mode for FTP, and you ask for ascii mode instead with `-B, --use-ascii` or by making sure the URL ends with `;type=A`.

 ## Authentication